 - Hot and Cold Spots

-- Another sign of possible high static pressure is uneven indoor temperatures.
+- Another sign of possible high pressure is uneven indoor temperatures.
 When your HVAC’s airflow is compromised, your system is no longer able to heat up or cool down spaces as it should.
 As a result, you may experience hot or cold spots in your space.

 - Increased Energy Bills

-- HVAC equipment with high static pressure is unable to function efficiently.
+- HVAC equipment with high pressure is unable to function efficiently.
 When a part of your HVAC system is working harder than it should, it causes your energy bills to increase.
 So, monitor your energy bills and note if they suddenly spike for no reason.

 - System Failure

 - One of the most dangerous results of high static pressure in your HVAC system is total equipment failure.
 There may be an internal complication causing the increase in static pressure, such as an old blower or faulty compressor.
-When HVAC systems function with faulty components and high static pressure, the combination could lead to your equipment failing completely.
+When HVAC systems function with faulty components and high pressure, the combination could lead to your equipment failing completely.
 This becomes extremely dangerous during the winter and summer when it’s vital that you’re able to control your indoor temperatures.

 What Causes High Static Pressure?